-Previously, at least 80 countries including the US, the European Union and many poor countries vulnerable to climate change requested that the COP28 agreement clearly call for an end to the use of fossil fuels in the conference's joint statement.
+Previously, at least 80 countries, including the United States, the European Union, and many poor countries vulnerable to climate change, demanded that the COP28 agreement explicitly call for an end to the use of fossil fuels in the conference's joint declaration.

-The COP28 conference has yet to agree on whether to include phasing out fossil fuels such as oil and coal in the joint statement.
+The COP28 conference has yet to reach a consensus on whether to include the phasing out of fossil fuels such as oil and coal in the joint declaration.
 Photo: AFP

-COP28 President Sultan al-Jaber of the host country UAE urged nations late on Saturday to speed up efforts to find a final deal, saying “there are still more areas of difference than consensus”.
+COP28 President Sultan al-Jaber of host country UAE urged nations late Saturday to speed up efforts to reach a final agreement, saying “there are still more areas of difference than there is consensus.”

-Earlier this week, the OPEC oil-producing group sent a letter urging members to reject any mention of fossil fuels in the agreement at the COP28 conference.
+Earlier this week, the OPEC group of oil-producing countries sent a letter urging members to reject any mention of fossil fuels in the agreement at the COP28 conference.

-According to Alden Meyer of the climate change think tank E3G, this is the first time the OPEC secretariat has intervened in UN climate talks with such a letter.
+According to Alden Meyer of the climate change research organization E3G, this is the first time the OPEC Secretariat has intervened in UN climate negotiations with such a letter.
 “It shows a bit of panic,” he said.

-Other countries including China and India have not explicitly endorsed phasing out fossil fuels at COP28, but have backed the popular call to boost renewable energy.
+Other countries, including China and India, did not explicitly confirm their commitment to phasing out fossil fuels at COP28, but they have supported the widespread call to promote renewable energy.

-China's top climate envoy, Xie Zhenhue, described this year's climate summit as the most difficult of his career.
-"I have been involved in these climate negotiations for 16 years.
-This is the most difficult meeting.
-There are so many issues to solve," he told reporters.
+China's top climate envoy, Xie Zhenhue, described this year's climate summit as the most challenging of his career.
+He told reporters, "I've been involved in these climate talks for 16 years.
+This year's meeting is the most difficult.
+There are so many issues to address."

-He said there was little chance that COP28 would be a success if countries could not agree on a language on the future of fossil fuels.
+He argued that there was little chance of the COP28 conference succeeding if countries could not agree on the future of fossil fuels.

-Meanwhile, India's Environment Minister Bhupender Yadav demanded "fairness" in any deal, arguing that rich countries should lead global climate action.
+Meanwhile, India's Environment Minister, Bhupender Yadav, called for "fairness" in any agreement, arguing that wealthy nations should lead global climate action.

-A Russian representative said in a speech that Moscow is considering whether some of the roughly $300 billion in gold reserves frozen by the West should be used for a “Loss and Damage” fund.
+A Russian representative said in a speech that Moscow is considering whether a portion of the approximately $300 billion in gold reserves frozen by the West should be used for a "Loss and Damages" fund.

-With the COP28 conference scheduled to end on Tuesday (December 12), leaders and senior officials from nearly 200 countries gathered in Dubai clearly have little time left to resolve the fossil fuel impasse.
+With COP28 scheduled to conclude on Tuesday (December 12), leaders and senior officials from nearly 200 countries currently in Dubai clearly have very little time left to resolve the fossil fuel impasse.

 Huy Hoang (according to COP28, Reuters, AFP)